secretstartups/handbook/content/handbook/tools-and-tips/_index.md

 1. In the top toolbar click `Theme` which will open the Themes panel (on the right-hand side).
 ![Change theme in Google Slides](/handbook/tools-and-tips/images/google-slides-change-theme.png)
 1. At the bottom of the Themes panel, click `Import theme`.
-1. In the Import theme dialog box type `FY23 GitLab Theme Template` into the search field.
+1. In the Import theme dialog box type `FY24 GitLab Slide Template` into the search field.
-1. Find the `FY23 GitLab Theme Template` and click the `Select` button in the bottom left to apply the theme to your slide deck.
+1. Find the `FY24 GitLab Slide Template` and click the `Select` button in the bottom left to apply the theme to your slide deck.
 1. Minor adjustments may be needed once the new theme is applied; the 'Layout' button in the toolbar will help you find the right slide layout for your content.

 ### Google Jamboard